csarnevesht/android-tutorial/README.md

 run the app.

 *******************************************************************************************************************
-# Close project 'ui-elements-runtime' and go back to original project 'android-tutorials'
+# Close project 'ui-elements-runtime' and go back to original project 'android-tutorial'
 *******************************************************************************************************************

 *******************************************************************************************************************